Chartered Institute of Environmental Health: Membership

 Members get access to news, regional networks, special interest groups and a range of other benefits.

 Professional Registration

 Since 2003 CIEH has awarded the status of Chartered Environmental Health Practitioner.
 Chartered status can be obtained only by Members with a CIEH accredited degree who have demonstrated their competence through practice.

 Chartered Environmental Health Practitioners may use the post-nominal letters CEnvH and can gain entry to the Occupational Safety and Health Consultants Register (OSHCR).

-In 2021 CIEH began to directly award the status of Registered Environmental Health Practitioner and in 2022 CIEH obtained permission for the use of the post-nominal REnvH.
+In 2021 CIEH began to directly award the status of Registered Environmental Health Practitioner and in 2022 CIEH obtained permission from Privy Council for the use of the post-nominal REnvH.

-CIEH maintains online registers for the CEnvH and the REnvH.
+CIEH maintains online registers for Chartered Environmental Health Practitioners, Registered Environmental Health Practitioners, Food Safety Practitioners and Housing Health Practitioners.